-Revenue opinions - New guidance - January 2017 has been added to your bookmarks.
+Revenue opinions - New Guidance has been saved

 Revenue opinions - New Guidance

 Further guidance issued

 Last year the Irish Revenue Commissioners issued e-briefs 79 and 89 of 2016 confirming the five year duration of Revenue opinions / confirmations.
 As a result they had commenced contacting taxpayers with older opinions to review same.
 On 26 January 2017 Revenue issued e-brief no. 8 / 2017 that brings about a form of “self-assessment” procedure which notes as follows:

 “It is Revenue policy that all opinions / confirmations issued by Revenue are subject to a maximum validity period of 5 years, or such shorter period as may have been specified by Revenue when providing the opinion/confirmation.
 A taxpayer or tax practitioner who wishes to continue to rely on an opinion issued before 1 January 2012 for any transaction, or the whole or part of any period, after 1 January 2017, must:”